Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-In this paper, without making any pre-assumption about the geometry, we develop a method to explicitly show the dual geometry of ordinary $\mathrm{CFT_{2}}$ is precisely AdS$_{3}$.
-One may think this problem is kind of trivial by simple symmetry argument since both $\mathrm{CFT_{2}}$ and AdS$_{3}$ have the same $SO(2,2)$ symmetry.
-This parlance is not true and confusing.
-The reason is that symmetry match is a necessary condition but not a sufficient one.
-As a common knowledge, all $d-$dimensional CFTs have the same $SO(2,d)$ symmetry.
-So do the dual geometries.
-Obviously, an one-to-one correspondence between a CFT and a geometry can not be established by symmetry argument alone.
-Therefore, it is necessary to find approaches to be solider than the symmetry argument.
-The first requirement of the expected new method is to reproduce the pure AdS$_d+1$ \emph{uniquely} from the free CFT$_2$.
-The next step is to build one-to-one correspondences between the excited states of CFT and geometry.
-A more important step is to derive the dynamic equation (Einstein equation) of the geometry from the CFT information.
+In this paper, we develop a method to explicitly determine the leading behavior of the dual geometry from the free $\mathrm{CFT_2}$.
+At first glance, one might consider this problem trivial, citing symmetry arguments since both $\mathrm{CFT_2}$ and AdS$_3$ share the same $SO(2,2)$ symmetry.
+However, as is commonly known, all $d$-dimensional CFTs share the same $SO(2,d)$ symmetry, which their dual geometries must also respect.
+So, symmetry matching is a necessary condition, but not a sufficient one.
+Therefore, it becomes crucial to develop methods that go beyond symmetry arguments and provide a more robust framework.
+The approach we propose in this work satisfies several key requirements: The first requirement of the expected new method is to reproduce pure AdS$_{d+1}$ uniquely from the free $\mathrm{CFT_d}$, ensuring a solid foundation for the correspondence.
+The second step is to reconstruct nontrivial topologies from the dual CFT.
+The next step is to build one-to-one correspondences between the excited states of the CFT and their associated bulk geometries.
+The final step is to derive the dynamics, namely the Einstein equation, directly from the CFT data.
+These steps form a systematic pathway toward not only confirming the duality but also deepening our understanding of the holographic principle and its applications in emergent spacetime physics.